-If a case is settled or successfully litigated, the relator who initiated the lawsuit is entitled to a “Relator’s share,” which is a portion of the government’s recovery.
-The relator’s share amount depends on the involvement of the relator, the government, and the ultimate resolution of the case.
+If a case is settled or successfully litigated, the relator who initiated the lawsuit is entitled to a “relator’s share,” which is a portion of the government’s recovery.
+The relator’s share amount depends on the involvement of the relator, the government and the ultimate resolution of the case.

 If the government intervenes, the relator is entitled to between 15% and 25% of the proceeds.
 If the government declines, the law increases the relator’s share to between 25% to 30% of the government’s recovery.

 Importantly, a relator will not collect any portion of a relator’s share until the government resolves the case and receives its funds.
-There is no provision for payment to the relator while the case is ongoing
+There is no provision for payment to the relator while the case is ongoing.

-Importantly, a Relator will not collect any portion of a Relator’s share until the case is finally resolved and the government has received its funds.
-There is no provision for payment to the Relator while the case is ongoing.
+Importantly, a relator will not collect any portion of a relator’s share until the case is finally resolved and the government has received its funds.
+There is no provision for payment to the relator while the case is ongoing.

 Do I have a whistleblower case?

-While federal and state laws vary by jurisdiction, most whistleblower cases require that you prove that you disclosed what you reasonably believed was fraud or unlawful conduct to your employer (and in some cases, the laws protect independent contractors) and that you employer retaliated against you in response (such as demoting you, removing your job duties, or terminating you).
+While federal and state laws vary by jurisdiction, most whistleblower cases require that you prove that you disclosed what you reasonably believed was fraud or unlawful conduct to your employer (and in some cases, the laws protect independent contractors) and that you employer retaliated against you in response (such as demoting you, removing your job duties or terminating you).
 If you feel you have a case, we suggest that you call a lawyer immediately.

 What is the difference between a whistleblower and an informant?

 A whistleblower discloses fraud or illegal conduct through proper channels while following the laws in doing so.
 Whistleblowers are entitled to many protections provided by law.
 Informants, or “leakers,” often publish information that is confidential without permission and without going through proper channels – you could classify people such as Edward Snowden and Julian Assange as “leakers.”
-Individuals like Snowden and Assange do not have the same protections as whistleblower because they violated numerous criminal statues and did not follow proper channels in disclosing the information.
+Individuals like Snowden and Assange do not have the same protections as whistleblower because they violated numerous criminal statutes and did not follow proper channels in disclosing the information.

 What should you do to become a whistleblower?

-You should disclose fraud or unlawful through the proper channels and then contact a lawyer.
-It is also important to write down everything you’ve observed and gather evidence of the fraud to the extent your legally able to obtain it.
+You should disclose fraud or unlawful act through the proper channels and then contact a lawyer.
+It is also important to write down everything you’ve observed and gather evidence of the fraud to the extent you’re legally able to obtain it.
 Contemporaneous notes can become crucial to making your case down the road.

 I want to move forward.
 What can I expect next?

 Our firm ensures the accuracy and viability of a case before filing by gathering the facts.
-We also know that we need to get your claim filed as quickly as possible, so you can expect things to move rather quickly.
+We also know that we need to get your claim filed as quickly as possible so you can expect things to move rather quickly.
 You may meet with your attorneys and our investigators several times to review documents and evidence to create an in-depth timeline of events and to make sure that there are no stones left unturned.

 Once we file your case, you will begin to prepare for your first meeting with the government, which often takes place within the first few months.
 At that meeting, the government will want to know everything you know about the case, so you must be prepared.
 We will meet in advance to ensure you are completely ready.

 After the relator’s meeting, you may feel like the case is slowing down.
-The government takes over the investigation to determine the accuracy of your allegations and whether they want to proceed with the matter.
+The government takes over the investigation to determine the accuracy of your allegations and whether it wants to proceed with the matter.
 This period can be long or short and can involve a lot of communication with the government or almost none at all.
 The most important thing you can do is to be patient.
 Our firm will work to ensure the case moves as quickly as possible and will keep you notified each step of the way.